 Within these guidelines, their private villas are designed in a manner that highlights both the locally sourced materials used as well as the abundant surrounding nature.
-Many of these villas are literal steps from the beach while none of them are far, so they’re perfect for creating beautiful reels showing how close you are to the ocean.
+Many of these villas are literal steps from the beach, while none are far, so they’re perfect for creating beautiful reels showing how close you are to the ocean.

 Las Ventanas al Paraiso, A Rosewood Resort

-Known for its signature, wrap-around, sea-view infinity pool, Las Ventanas al Paraiso has a knack for paying special attention to its guests, and this commitment is reflected in its exceptionally designed guest rooms.
+Known for its signature wrap-around, sea-view infinity pool, Las Ventanas al Paraiso has a knack for paying particular attention to its guests.
+This commitment is reflected in its exceptionally designed guest rooms.